Redefining non-IID Data in Federated Learning for Computer Vision Tasks: Migrating from Labels to Embeddings for Task-Specific Data Distributions: Introduction

 \subsection{Summary of Contributions}

-Our main contributions can be summarized as follows: \begin{description}[font=$\bullet$~\normalfont,leftmargin=4.3mm] \itemsep-0.03em \item We show through extensive experiments that prior FL studies relying on class/label distribution skew fail to capture the true behavior of FL in generic (non-classification) computer vision tasks. \item We demonstrate that the notion of data heterogeneity is inherently task-dependent, motivating a shift away from the prevailing ``one-size-fits-all" label-based formulation toward \textit{task-specific data heterogeneity} models in FL. \item We introduce \textit{embedding-based data heterogeneity}, a new formulation that induces data heterogeneity from the perspective of each vision task, and show that FL performance can degrade under this revamped data heterogeneity model. \item We outline a set of new research directions for handling task-specific data heterogeneity in single-task and multi-task FL settings involving computer vision tasks. \end{description}
+Our main contributions can be summarized as follows: \begin{description}[font=$\bullet$~\normalfont,leftmargin=4.3mm] \itemsep-0.03em \item We show through extensive experiments that prior FL studies relying on class/label distribution skew fail to impactfully model data heterogeneity for FL simulation in generic (non-classification) computer vision tasks. \item We demonstrate that the notion of data heterogeneity is inherently task-dependent, motivating a shift away from the prevailing ``one-size-fits-all" label-based formulation toward \textit{task-specific data heterogeneity} models in FL. \item We introduce \textit{embedding-based data heterogeneity}, a new formulation that induces data heterogeneity from the perspective of each vision task, and show that FL performance can degrade under this revamped data heterogeneity model. \item We outline a set of new research directions for handling task-specific data heterogeneity in single-task and multi-task FL settings involving computer vision tasks. \end{description}